-The UKNCC is designed to help people of the UK make clear sighted decisions on their engagement with China.
-In an era of an exponential rise of misinformation and uninformed debate, our aim is to differentiate 'the noise' from robust, evidenced and well constructed information.
-We highlight high quality commentary and research and support those who are already, or could become Britain's leading talents on China.
+Our activities are designed to help people of the UK make clear sighted decisions on their engagement with China.
+In an era of an exponential rise of misinformation and uninformed debate, we differentiate 'the noise' from robust, evidenced and well constructed information.

-The debate on China in the UK is too often dominated by 'hawks' and 'apologists'.
+The discourse on China is too often dominated by 'hawks' and 'apologists'.
 This can lead to over simplification and poor decision making.
 The UKNCC seeks to promote a fuller debate without entertaining extreme views or perpetuating false silos.
 China's role in issues of security, climate change, global health, trade and investment and human rights are interconnected concerns affecting government, business and civil society alike.
-It is only by bringing together and debating the plurality of views from across UK interests that we can determine how best to engage.
+It is only by bringing together and debating a plurality of views can the UK determine how best to engage.

-To stay informed on the UKNCC follow us on Twitter @UkCommittee or join our mailing list.
+Stay informed by following us on Twitter @UkCommittee or contact us to join our mailing list.

 Frank Slevin, Chairman

 Our vision is for a self-reliant UK, where decisions on our political, economic and cultural engagement with China are made through sophisticated, balanced debate drawing on robust research and commentary.

 To promote understanding through research, debate and education across the UK’s nations and regions.
 We support those who are already, or could become, Britain’s leading talents on China.

 We deliver impact by behaving, at all times, as a system builder.
 Our mission is best served by working with individuals and organisations who share our interest in the future of UK China relations.

 Our goal is to drive curiosity and stimulate questioning in government, business and civil society, in order to help people across all of the UK answer the question of how to best understand and engage with China.